skuid/sfdc-vcs-tutorial/README.md

 ![TitleShot](images/title_shot.png)

 But wait, that's not the correct name.
-It should really say "Skuid CLI Test - Demo".
+Perhaps our requirements state that it should really say "Skuid CLI Test - Demo".
 Since we have the Skuid page locally, we can make that change without having to go into Salesforce.
 I'll edit my file like so:

 ```xml
 <components>